dfletcher/drupal-ide/README.md

 Open .env.drupal-ide locally and configure your site name and any modules that you want enabled at install time.

 The .vscode subdirectory contains X-Debug configuration for debugging.
 You may have to adjust the paths.

+### Launch

+In VSCode, open the project folder that contains `.devcontainer`.
+VSCode should prompt you to reopen as a remote container.

+If your project contains a composer.json, it will be symlinked to the project root at /var/www/html and your deps should be loaded at container build time.